 Social media is another add-on area that brings value to the service.
 Integrating social media functions into your website is a fantastic way to reach even more potential clients and can also build DA - Domain Authority - which builds your website’s credibility.

 It's no secret that leads generation is more important in today's business world than ever before.
-But most businesses don't have a concrete strategy for lead generation and waste vast amounts of time and money on lead generation campaigns that don't work.
+But most businesses don't have a concrete content strategy for lead generation and waste vast amounts of time and money on lead generation campaigns that don't work.

 So, how much does a website cost?